cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 ## Create `PoseEstimator` Script

-We will be adjusting both the `VideoScreen` and `Main Camera` objects in the same script in which we will be executing the PoseNet model.
+We will be adjusting both the `VideoScreen` and `Main Camera` objects in the script where the PoseNet model will be executed.

 Create a new folder in the Assets section and name it `Scripts`.
 Enter the Scripts folder and right-click an empty space.
 Select `C# Script` in the `Create` submenu and name it `PoseEstimator`.